-Since Thomas G. Sears founded Rochester Welding in 1976, the company has won many satisfied customers and has earned notable supplier awards.
+Thomas G. Sears and Bradley Mclean were the original co-founders of Rochester Welding in 1976.
+Sadly, Brad Mclean passed away in 2012 at the age of 58.
+The company has won many satisfied customers and has earned notable supplier awards.
 And through it all, Tom’s basic business belief – that his company could simply do the job better than the competition – has been Rochester Welding’s driving force.

 Rochester Welding’s 50+ employees now work out of an extensively equipped manufacturing facility nearly 80,000 square feet in size.
 The company’s capabilities have expanded from contract welding projects to full-scale custom metal fabrication services.
 The company’s customers today represent a wide range of industries.

 Throughout Rochester Welding’s history, the company has maintained a distinct family feeling.
 Tom’s wife Diane is the company’s Secretary Treasurer.
 One of their four daughters, Stephanie Marracco, is the company’s Vice President of Sales and Customer Relations.
-Two other daughters – Amanda Latvis (Shop Foreman) and Rachael VanDyke (Accounting) – have joined the company in recent years.
+Two other daughters – Amanda Latvis (Program Manager) and Rachael VanDyke (Office/Account Manager) – have joined the company in recent years.
 Other key employees have been with Rochester Welding for many years, even decades.

 Tom Sears was drawn to metalworking at a young age.
 While in high school, he began work for Meyers Industries, an aluminum boat manufacturer in Tom’s hometown of Tecumseh, Michigan.
 Meyers Industries produced about 15 models of v-bottom and flat-bottom rowboats and powerboats.
 Tom was lead welder on V-bottom boats for three years.